rakesh4real/learning-challenge-season-2/README.md

 # Day 4: 4th July 2019

 ## Learning Activities
-- Cnnected the ligin page to database
+- Connected the regustration page to database
 - Enhanced registration page to validate duplicate usernames and emails from database while signing up -